 Sect.
-2. Every Member of the House of Representatives shall be of the age of twenty- five years at least; shall have been a citizen [struck: in] [inserted in ink: of] the United States for at least [struck: three] [inserted in ink: seven] years before his election; and shall be, at the time US Constitution, Printing of First Draft, Committee of Detail, August 6, 1787 of his election, [struck: resident] [inserted in ink: an inhabitant] of the State in which he shall be chosen.
+2. Every Member of the House of Representatives shall be of the age of twenty- five years at least; shall have been a citizen [struck: in] [inserted in ink: of] the United States for at least [struck: three] [inserted in ink: seven] years before his election; and shall be, at the time of his election, [struck: resident] [inserted in ink: an inhabitant] of the State in which he shall be chosen.